jotnguyen/Lafferty.co-v2/content/blog/how-to-quit-playing-video-games-for-good.md

 Here are the specific steps I took.
 I'll go into more detail below.

-1. Decide you want to quit for a specific time period.
+1. Decide you want to quit for a **specific time period**.
 For me, it was an entire year.
 2. Tell people you're quitting.
 Tell your friends, family, girlfriend, boyfriend, write a blog post on the internet. **This makes you accountable**
-3. Find 3 hobbies to replace video games with.
+3. **Find 3 hobbies** to replace video games with.
-4. Uninstall every game from your computer.
-Introduce friction so it's not easy to start playing again.
+4. Uninstall every game from your computer. **Introduce friction** so it's not easy to start playing again.

 Alright, let's dive in